 NEW MINIMUM ENERGY EFFICIENCY STANDARDS

-The deadline for compliance has passed that will require any properties rented out in the private rented sector to have a minimum energy performance rating of E on an Energy Performance Certificate (EPC).
+The compliance deadline, which mandates that all your properties in the private rented sector must hold a minimum energy performance rating of E on an Energy Performance Certificate (EPC), has passed.

-The regulations came into effect on the first of the month on new lets and renewals of tenancies and will apply for all existing tenancies from 1st April 2020 regardless of whether there has been a change of tenancy.
+Regulations took effect on the first of the month for new lets and tenancy renewals and will apply to all existing tenancies from 1st April 2020, irrespective of any tenancy changes.

-One of the quickest and easiest ways for landlords to improve their properties EPC rating is to replace single glazing with double glazing.
+One swift and straightforward way landlords can enhance their properties’ EPC rating involves replacing single glazing with double glazing.

-This article explains the new regulations and why landlords should consider upgrading single glazed windows to low e double glazed energy efficient windows.
+This article unpacks the new regulations and explores why landlords might consider upgrading from single glazed to low E double glazed, energy-efficient windows.

 WHO WILL BE AFFECTED?

 The Regulations apply to domestic private rented sector properties in England and Wales.
 This includes properties let under a shorthold and under an assured tenancy and any property that has an EPC and is either required to have an EPC, or is within a larger unit which is itself required to have an EPC.

 An EPC is required for the following: –

 - Individual house/dwelling (i.e. a self-contained property with its own kitchen/bathroom facilities) – one EPC for the dwelling.